 Help!
 Gels Upset My Stomach!

-When it comes to fueling, there are a lot of factors, so we recommend working with a coach who has experience working with athletes on their fueling needs.
+When it comes to fueling, there are a lot of factors in play, so I recommend working with a coach who has experience working with athletes with not just their running, but also their nutrition needs.
 A sports dietitian is another great option.

 How to Use Gels, Beans, Wafers and Sports Beans